Sheldon Price

-Sheldon Andrew Price (born March 26, 1991) is an American former professional football cornerback.
-He played college football at UCLA, and signed with the Indianapolis Colts as an undrafted free agent in 2013.
+Sheldon Andrew Price (born March 26, 1991) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He played college football for the UCLA Bruins, and signed with the Indianapolis Colts as an undrafted free agent in 2013.
 He has also played for the Baltimore Ravens and Kansas City Chiefs.

 Early life

 Price attended Bishop Amat High School of La Puente, California.
 He was selected to the SuperPrep All-Far West team, Scout.com West Hot 150 (ranked as the 81st prospect).
 Price was also selected to the Tacoma News-Tribune Western 100 and CalHiSports.com All-State third-team during high school.
 In his junior year of high school, he was selected first-team all-league team and second-team All-San Gabriel Valley.